nir0s/logrotated/README.md

 [![PyPI](http://img.shields.io/pypi/dm/logrotated.svg)](http://img.shields.io/pypi/dm/logrotated.svg)
 [![PypI](http://img.shields.io/pypi/v/logrotated.svg)](http://img.shields.io/pypi/v/logrotated.svg)

-`logrotated` is a CLI and Pythonic API for `logrotate` and `LogRotateWin`.
-It allows to easily configure logrotation for files and directories without having to know the ins and outs of `logrotate`.
+`logrotated` is a CLI and Pythonic API for `logrotate` and `LogRotateWin` (SOON!).
+It allows to easily configure logrotation for files and directories without (for now, kinda, but it will get easier) having to know the ins and outs of `logrotate`.

 ## Features